verrazzano/docs/content/en/docs/monitoring/oci-logging/oci-logging.md

 draft: false
 ---

-The Oracle Cloud Infrastructure Logging service is a highly scalable and fully managed single pane of glass for all the logs in your tenancy.
+The Oracle Cloud Infrastructure Logging service is a highly scalable and fully managed single view for all the logs in your tenancy.
 You can configure Verrazzano to send logs to Oracle Cloud Infrastructure Logging instead of OpenSearch.
 For general information, see Oracle Cloud Infrastructure [Logging Overview](https://docs.oracle.com/en-us/iaas/Content/Logging/Concepts/loggingoverview.htm).